CLOSE X

 Non-UK resident landlords (individual, corporate and trustees) are subject to 20% withholding tax on rents received unless an application is made to HM Revenue & Customs (HMRC) under the non-resident landlord scheme for rents to be paid gross.
 The 20% withholding tax does not discharge the non-resident’s tax liability if they are subject to tax at 45%, rather it is used as a credit against their tax liability.

-Prior to 6 April 2017, owning UK residential property through a non-UK company provided an effective IHT shelter for individuals who were not deemed to be domiciled in the UK.
-This is no longer effective from 6 April 2017 where a UK residential property is owned by a non-UK ‘close company’.
-Under these new rules, the value of the shares attributable to the UK residential property is within the scope of IHT.
-Further, any loans made to purchase either UK residential property or any shares in a non-UK close company to the extent to which their value is attributable to a loan to purchase UK residential property, will also be within the scope of IHT.
+Where a UK residential property is owned by a non-UK ‘close company’, under these rules, the value of the shares attributable to the UK residential property is within the scope of IHT.
+Further to this, any loans made to purchase either UK residential property or shares in a non-UK close company, to the extent to which their value is attributable to a loan, to purchase UK residential property, will also be within the scope of IHT.

-Where residential properties are owned through a non-UK company post-5 April 2017, there are deeming provisions that give an ongoing IHT exposure for two years when the shares are eventually sold.
-This area is complex and specific advice should be sought.
+Where residential properties are owned through a non-UK company, there are deeming provisions that give an ongoing IHT exposure for two years when the shares are eventually sold.
+This area is complex, and specific advice should be sought.

 Individuals